4Subsea/drio-python/docs/user_guide/advanced_config.rst

 Logging
 -------

-To simplify debugging, enable logging for the logger named :py:mod:`datareservoirio`.
+To simplify debugging, enable logging for the logger named 'datareservoirio'.
 This is especially helpful if you experience undesired behavior in your application.

 If your logging requirements are solely related to :py:mod:`datareservoirio`, you can use the following code.
 This will provide you with an understanding of the progress made in some of the processes in the package.
 It is recommended to use this logging.